 When complete, SCGás will have a total of 56 employees of which 15 employees will be trainees or consultants.
 The organization of SCGás accords with the usual division between the president’s office (including staff functions), the technical area and the financial area.

 Within the commercial/technical area, Petrobrás has divided the operations of the pipelines into geographic sub-areas (Operações Norte and Operações Sul).
 The remaining technical staff is planning the further expansions and contacting new potential clients.
 Enron has established an administrative and financial reporting function.
 The area of new business development also falls within the administrative/financial area.
-Finally, the staff functions include communication (1 person) and legal (1 person).
+Finally, the staff functions include one employee providing communication services and one employee providing legal services.

 Special Considerations

-The Attorney General of the State of Pernambuco sued to invalidate the supermajority rights of the minority shareholders set forth in the shareholders’ agreement of Copergás and by-laws among Gaspart, Petrobrás and the State.
+The Attorney General of the State of Pernambuco sued to invalidate the supermajority rights of the minority shareholders under the shareholders’ agreement for Copergás and the by-laws among Gaspart, Petrobrás and the State.
 The defendants argued that it was inappropriate for the court to rewrite the parties’ agreements and that such action would evidence the instability of government decisions and would generate uncertainty among investors.
 The court of first instance granted an injunction in favor of the State that was upheld on appeal.
 Gaspart has appealed to the three judge federal appellate court and a ruling could be issued at any time.